arnaud4d/documentation/docs/API/4DNetkit.md

 When requesting access on behalf of a user ("signedIn" mode) the command opens a web browser to request authorization.

-# Tutorial : Send an email by calling the Microsoft Graph API
+# Tutorial : Send an Email by Calling the Microsoft Graph API

 ## Objectives